-Next to basil, thyme is my favorite herb—I find almost endless ways to use its delicious and fragrant leaves in everything from salad dressings to marinades to sauces.
+Thyme is a wonderful and versatile herb; there are almost endless ways to use its delicious and fragrant leaves in everything from salad dressings to marinades to sauces.
 Like most herbs, thyme can successfully and relatively easy be grown indoors; it needs only a bright windowsill and some basic attention to thrive.
-In general, even though it's a perennial, I find that thyme is a short-lived plant, in part because we eat it so quickly.
 You can propagate thyme fairly easily, but there's no need to do so.
 With pots of young thyme readily available (even in grocery stores), it's a simple matter to keep a thyme plant alive while you slowly consume it, and then replace it when the plant begins to look weak.

 Most thyme plants are only repotted after their initial purchase, perhaps stepping up from the 4" nursery pot into a 6" pot, which is plenty large enough to support a thriving and healthy thyme plant.
 Older plants develop a woody stem.
-My advice is to divide older plants at repotting time and place back into 6" pots with fresh soil—there is no reason to grow thyme in larger pots for kitchen use, especially if the thyme is part of a collection of kitchen herbs.
+You can divide older plants at repotting time and place them back into 6" pots with fresh soil—there is no reason to grow thyme in larger pots for kitchen use, especially if the thyme is part of a collection of kitchen herbs.

-As one of the world's oldest aromatherapy and medicinal plants (it's been in cultivation since the ancient Greeks), there are many varieties of thyme.
-The most popular are the common thyme, or Thymus vulgaris.
+As one of the world's oldest aromatherapy and medicinal plants (it's been in cultivation since the time of the ancient Greeks), there are many varieties of thyme.
+The most popular is common thyme, or Thymus vulgaris.
 This plant is sometimes also called French thyme (although not exclusively).
-Other popular varieties include the citrus thyme, which are cultivars with a distinct citrusy aroma and flavor.
+Other popular varieties include the citrus thymes, which are cultivars with a distinct citrusy aroma and flavor.
 Lemon thyme, in particular, is a wonderful herb.
 Other varieties include orange thyme and variegated thyme.
-Some forms of thyme are used as groundcovers and are important sources of nectar for honeybees, but are not edible themselves.
+Some forms of thyme are used as ground covers and are important sources of nectar for honeybees, but are not edible themselves.

 Thyme is not a difficult plant to grow.
-In outdoor gardens, it's frequently used in xeriscaping or hot, dry locations where other plants have trouble thriving.
+In outdoor gardens, it's frequently used in xeriscaping in hot, dry locations where other plants have trouble thriving.
 It's hardy in USDA zones 4 to 9, although it can be grown in Zone 10 in the winter months.
 It can even tolerate light frosts in higher elevations.
 Indoors, the biggest challenge you'll probably face is providing consistently bright light and avoiding pests.
-Obviously, because it's a herb, you'll want to avoid as many pesticides and chemicals as possible.
+Obviously, because it's a herb that you'll want to eat, you'll want to avoid as many pesticides and chemicals as possible.
 Thyme is prone to whiteflies and mealybugs.
 Use neem oil where necessary, being careful to follow label instructions.